5S6/Roblox-Group-Finder/README.md

 - It will not send locked groups so don't worry LOLLL.

-- I personally use like 5 million threads, but ngl 500 - 100,000 threads is fine :D

-- On Line 13 Of Main.py Change That To The Range You Want To Scan.
+- On Line 13 Of Main.py Change That To The Range Of Groups You Want To Scan. *(Ex: 20243-345354)*

 - If You Want To Run It On Replit, Just Fork This :)